-Who hasn’t fallen into unhelpful habits?
+And we’ve all fallen into unhelpful habits over time.
 Oh, you know the ones: assumptions over questions; sullen silence replacing straight talk; avoiding tough topics because conflict is hard.
 So we find ourselves smiling (because it’s simpler), grunting (because it’s expedient), nodding and dashing out the door (because we can), or turning to passive-aggressive behaviors as frustrations build and we act up rather than speaking out?

 Cross-Talk?
 Men, Women, Communication Styles